Treatment

 Plasma exchange

 Antibodies are proteins in your body that normally protect you from different germs that can make you sick.
-In autoimmune diseases such as NMO, some antibodies mistake healthy cells for harmful ones and attack them.
+In autoimmune diseases such as NMOSD, some antibodies mistake healthy cells for harmful ones and attack them.
 This leads to different damage and symptoms depending on the location of the attack.5

 Plasma exchange may be an effective treatment in those who have sudden, severe attacks that do not respond to high-dose IV steroids.
 It involves removing some blood and using a machine to separate the blood cells from the fluid (plasma).
 Blood cells are then mixed with a replacement solution and returned to the body.
 This process filters the blood in order to remove harmful immune system antibodies.8-10

-Studies have shown that plasma exchange may improve acute NMO symptoms.
+Studies have shown that plasma exchange may improve acute NMOSD symptoms.
 However, this treatment should be started early for it to be effective.
 Many times, plasma exchange treatments are given in the hospital for proper monitoring.9

 Preventative treatments

 The goal of preventative treatment is to decrease the number or severity of future attacks.
 An attack can lead to worsening disability, making it critical to prevent them.
-Until recently, there were no drugs approved by the US Food and Drug Administration (FDA) for those with NMO.11
+Until recently, there were no drugs approved by the US Food and Drug Administration (FDA) for those with NMOSD.11

 Biologics are drugs made from living organisms or cells.
 The process of making biologics turns products made from organisms or cells into drugs that can prevent, treat, or cure diseases.
 Biologics can include transplant tissues, proteins, antibodies, stem cell therapies, and gene therapies.
 These are different from most traditional drugs.
 Traditional drugs are made from chemicals in a lab.
 Their ingredients are not directly derived from living cells.12